Sheryn Dean’s top 10 strategies for the ultimate lifestyle block

 Who: Sheryn Dean

 Land: 3.5ha (8.6 acres)

-Sheryn Clothier produces more organic food than she can eat from a block she owns with husband Steve – they lack only seafood and wine.
+Sheryn Dean produces more organic food than she can eat her block, only lacking seafood and wine.
 During her stint as the editor for the NZ Tree Crops Association journal she collected and catalogued over 200 food-producing plants.
 Some she hopes she will never be hungry enough to want to eat but she enjoys the challenge of growing everything from almonds to wasabi.
 Always an animal person, she has an integrated system that includes everything except goats (they eat her trees), horses (unproductive), and alpacas (too many neck chops).
 She now hosts courses teaching a wide variety of the skills needed to holistically live from the land through her Learn about Living Sustainably courses.

 I am so lucky.
 So very, very lucky.

 I know this as I have friends who visit and tell me so.
 They sit in the shade of the apple tree, sipping wine and nibbling on a fresh juicy nectarine, cat purring, sun shining, cows chewing, and sigh.
 “You’re so lucky.”

 Meanwhile, I am wondering how long it is before they will leave.
 Should I milk the cow now or wait until they’ve gone?
 I look sideways at the weeds and reach a hand down to pull those within arm’s reach.
 Oh shite, I forgot to turn the cheese this morning – note to self to do that when we get back to the house.
 I am lucky living on my own self-sustainable permaculture, organic, holistic block in Tirau, one of the most fertile farming areas in the country, but it is not luck that got me here, or that keeps it all ticking over.
 It is determination, research, organisation, effort, and sweat.
 Good old-fashioned hard work.